saurtron/Beyond-All-Reason/doc/pingwheel/README.md

 While most of the implementation is done and robust, the following things can still be done:

 * Select a final list of messages.
-* Better alignment of icon and text label.

 Other things that could optionally be done: